msssk/jsbp/codecon.md

 }
 ```
 * Do not shadow restricted names (do not use 'undefined', 'arguments', 'eval', 'NaN', 'Infinity', etc. as variable names)
-* Define variables and functions before using them (improves clarity; reduces pitfalls related to implicit globals and hoisting)
 * Do not perform assignment in conditional expressions (reduces clarity, can be error-prone)
 ```javascript
 // Correct